SWFSC/swfscAirDAS/README.md

 which checks whether the provided file adheres to expected format of the provided file type.
-This function is designed to 1) be used for data QA/QC after performing a survey and 2) ensure the data format meets all of the assumptions made by the rest of the functions in the packge.
+This function is designed to 1) be used for data QA/QC after performing a survey and 2) ensure the data format meets all of the assumptions made by the rest of the functions in the package.
 A PDF describing the format checks is included in the package; you can also [`download the PDF here`](https://github.com/smwoodman/swfscAirDAS/blob/master/inst/AirDAS_check.pdf)